 4. Think about your motivations to make an impulse purchase

 For some people, impulse spending is about looking good in the eyes of others.
 You may be concerned about how others perceive you.
 Sometimes, having new things can elevate your image.

-For other, an impulse purchase can stem from being overly emotional.
-You might have a hard time controlling your feelings or have anxiety about certain issue.
+For others, an impulse purchase can stem from being overly emotional.
+You might have a hard time controlling your feelings or have anxiety about certain issues.
 An impulse purchase can be a way to try and make yourself feel better.